-Easy Broccoli Cashew Stir-Fry makes a satisfying 30-minute weeknight meal!
+Easy lightened-up Broccoli Cashew Stir-Fry makes a satisfying 30-minute weeknight meal!
 A healthy oil-free stir-fry with fresh flavors of garlic & ginger.
 (Vegan, gluten-free, oil-free)

 Just 7 simple ingredients, and less than 30 minutes is all you need for this satisfying Cashew Broccoli Stir-Fry!
 We’ve enjoyed it several times this winter so I wanted to share.
-The idea was to recreate a whole food, plant-based version of chicken & broccoli stir-fry.
+The idea was to recreate a lightened-up, whole food, plant-based version of chicken & broccoli stir-fry.
 Using tender, crunchy cashews in place of chicken (or even tofu, tempeh, etc.) brings wonderful texture and flavor.

 Quinoa is a great pairing since it finishes cooking right around the same time as the stir-fry.
 Brown rice (also a lovely pairing) typically takes a bit longer to cook so feel free to cook it in advance or start it a bit earlier than the stir-fry.